AparnaCh/MovieFreaks/README.md

 MovieFreaks is a web application that allows its registered users to receive SMS alerts on release of a new movie.
 The users can also search for their favorite movies and theatres in their locality.

-Coding was done in HTML, PHP and javascript .
+Coding was done in HTML, PHP and javascript.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation,either version 3 of the License, or (at your option) any later version.